Joan of Arc Battalion

-The Joan of Arc Battalion was a military unit which fought on the side of the Spanish Nationalists.
+The Joan of Arc Battalion was a military unit which fought on the side of the Nationalists in the Spanish Civil War.
 It was composed of volunteers from France, Belgium and Switzerland.

 History

-The Joan of Arc Battalion was formed in 1937 by Paul Lavigne-Delville, a French General and veteran of World War I. The battalion was initially commanded by Captain Henri Bonneville de Marsangy until his death in 1937.
-Many members of the battalion were members of the Croix-de-Feu, French Social Party, Action Française, and the French Popular Party.
+The Joan of Arc Battalion was formed in 1937 by Paul Lavigne-Delville, a French general and veteran of World War I. The battalion was initially commanded by Captain Henri Bonneville de Marsangy until his death in 1937.
+Many members of the battalion were members of the Croix-de-Feu, the French Social Party, Action Française, and the French Popular Party.

 The Joan of Arc Battalion was a small unit because of the lack of propaganda and recruitment in France and the dispersion of French volunteers into other units.